Children and young people with autism (5 - 16 years old)

 You can also watch this helpful video from the National Autistic Society.

-Find out more about autism, including how to get diagnosed as autistic, on the NHS autism website.
+Find out more about autism, including how to get diagnosed as autistic, in our neurodivergence section.

 Schools and colleges